lagraham337/SummaryApp/OCR_micros/README.md

 <li>pytesseract</li>
 <li>pillow</li></ul>

 To install Tesseract begin by identifying the correct <a href='https://tesseract-ocr.github.io/tessdoc/Installation.html'>installer</a> for your operating system.
+Below are a few common options.
+If you run into trouble, please reference the <a href='https://tesseract-ocr.github.io/tessdoc/Installation.html'>Tesseract documentation</a> for more information.

 <h3>Windows</h3>